la-haute-societe/craft-tarteaucitron/CONTRIBUTE.md

 ### Assets

-All sources are localised in `resources` folder in plugin's root folder.
+All sources are located in the `resources` folder in the plugin root folder.

-To build assets, run these commands from plugin's root folder :
+To build assets, run these commands from the plugin root folder :

 ```bash
 yarn        # Install node dependencies needed for building assets